2i2c-org/infrastructure/docs/howto/features/ephemeral.md

 put users who click it on a specific notebook with a specific UI (such as lab, classic notebook, RStudio, etc).

-The [http://nbgitpuller.link/](nbgitpuller link generator) supports mybinder.org
+The [nbgitpuller link generator](http://nbgitpuller.link/) supports mybinder.org
 style links, but for use with *ephemeral hubs*, just use the regular 'JupyterHub' link generator.
 [Firefox](https://addons.mozilla.org/en-US/firefox/addon/nbgitpuller-link-generator/) and [Google Chrome](https://chrome.google.com/webstore/detail/nbgitpuller-link-generato/hpdbdpklpmppnoibabdkkhnfhkkehgnc)